-The enactment of the Iraq federal budget for 2023-2025 on June 21, 2023, with a monthly allocation to the KRG of 12.67% of the federal budget should improve the financial outlook for the KRG.
-The Company expects that the main revenue source for the KRG will remain its oil sales from ITP exports, with any deficits or excess amounts being adjusted as part of the federal budget implementation process.
-ShaMaran understands that discussions between the KRG and the Government of Iraq are continuing.
+The enactment of the Iraq federal budget for 2023-2025 on June 21, 2023, has not yet improved the financial outlook for the Kurdistan Regional Government ("KRG") as issues around its implementation still have to be clarified.
+The Company expects that the main revenue source for the KRG will remain oil sales, with any deficits or excess amounts being adjusted as part of the federal budget implementation process.
+ShaMaran understands that budget discussions between the KRG and the Government of Iraq are continuing.